 Our Tour Guides are local people with college degrees, government certifications, and experience with and knowledge of the destinations and their history, culture, and religion.
 Our guides are just as importantly, easy-going, detailed oriented, patient, and committed to a high level of customer service.
 They will uncover the wonders of the destinations that you would never find on your own, and make sure your tour is without a hitch.
 Your guide will also deal with the bureaucracy and passport or permit control, carry all necessary documents and vouchers, and stay alert to road and weather conditions.
 Note: Guides will change in each country, due to local licensing requirements.

 We use clean, reliable, comfortable vehicles for all transfers and tours, often the Toyota Hiace micro bus (capacity 8-9 persons) and Toyota Coaster Bus (capacity up to 20 persons); depending on group size, we might also use Japanese-made sedans, SUVs or minivans.
 We provide separate drivers and guides.
 Our drivers might speak little or no English, but they know the roads and are in a pinch, mechanically skillful.

 Altitude sickness and Health Concerns

-There is no mandatory vaccinations required for traveling in Tibet.
+There are no mandatory vaccinations required for traveling in Tibet.
 However, you may consider vaccination against rabies and Hep A. We recommend that travelers with cardiac-pulmonary issues or any other medical conditions consult their physician before departure.
 The main health consideration in Tibet is altitude related illness or Acute Mountain Sickness (AMS).
 You might initially experience some mild symptoms, such as headaches, lethargy, nausea, and sleeplessness; most people feel better within a few days.
 Doctors are also available on call.